ESA-EarthCODE/open-science-catalog-validation/README.md

 This validation package is based on [stac-node-validator](https://github.com/stac-utils/stac-node-validator).
 Additional to generic validation following the [STAC spec](https://github.com/radiantearth/stac-spec) it does some custom validation (see [./validate.js](./validate.js)).

 # Open Science Catalog STAC schema
-Open Science Catalog requires a certain STAC structure for its entities (products, projects, variables etc.).
+Open Science Catalog requires a certain STAC and Records structure for its entities (products, projects, variables, workflows, experiments, etc.).
 The schema for these can be found in [./schemas](./schemas).

 These schemas can also be used for e.g. automatically rendering an input form.